Bitman-Sachs/minimax-m3-tp3-rtx6000/README.md

 ## Stability

-Running stably for 72+ hours through agentic workflows and single-user prompting.
+Running stably for ~1 week through agentic workflows and single-user prompting.
 Experienced 1-2 silent API server crashes in that period — likely a bug in the b12x vLLM fork, not related to the TP3 patch.
 A watchdog script (`watchdog.sh`) is included that checks server health every 30 seconds and auto-restarts if needed.
 This is probably overkill given the rarity of the crashes, but included for completeness.

 ## How the Patch Works